oracle/weblogic-image-tool/documentation/site/content/userguide/tools/create-aux-image.md

 These images are an alternative approach for including Model-in-Image model files, application archive files, WebLogic Deploying Tooling installation files, or other types of files, in your WebLogic Server Kubernetes Operator environment.

 There are a number of optional parameters for this feature.
-The required option for the command is marked.
+The required option for the command is marked in the following table.

 ```
 Usage: imagetool createAuxImage [OPTIONS]